Linaro/lava/doc/v2/multinode.rst

 operations, so an individual lava-sync or a lava-wait will fail on any node which waits longer than the default timeout.
 The node will receive a failure response.

+.. seealso:: :ref:`multinode_essential_roles` - if your test job involves a long running server and clients, marking the server as essential allows the client test jobs to fail early instead of waiting for a long timeout.

 .. _multinode_timeouts: